James Gimzewski: Awards and honours

 In 2001 Gimzewski became Fellow of the Royal Academy of Engineering, and in 2009 was elected Fellow of the Royal Society, the highest award in Britain for excellence in Science.
 He received the 1997 Feynman Prize in Nanotechnology, the 1997 The Discover Award for Emerging Fields, the 1998 “Wired 25” Award from Wired magazine and the Institute of Physics 2001 Duddell Medal and Prize for his work in nanoscale science.
 He holds two IBM “Outstanding Innovation Awards”, and is a Fellow of the Institute of Physics and a Chartered Physicist.
-Gimzewski is a member of scientific boards of Carbon Nanotechnologies, Inc. and Veeco Instruments.
+Gimzewski was a member of scientific boards of Carbon Nanotechnologies, Inc. and Veeco Instruments.